 What is Humulin 70/30?

 Humulin 70/30 contains a combination of insulin isophane and insulin regular.
-Insulin isophane and insulin regular are man-made forma of a hormone that is produced in the body.
-It works by lowering levels of glucose (sugar) in the blood.
-Humulin 70/30 is an intermediate-acting insulin.
+Insulin is a hormone that works by lowering levels of glucose (sugar) in the blood.
+Insulin isophane is a intermediate-acting insulin.
 Insulin regular is an short-acting insulin.
 This combination insulin starts to work within 10 to 20 minutes after injection, peaks in 2 hours, and keeps working for up to 24 hours.

 Humulin 70/30 may also be used for purposes not listed in this medication guide.

 Do not use Humulin 70/30 if you are having an episode of hypoglycemia (low blood sugar).